gborelli89/VisualEFM.jl/README.md

 An animation can also be created when a sequence of images is subtracted from a background image (taken at the beginning of the test when no pattern is presented).
 The function `animErosion` can be applied.
 The required parameters are:

-* string with the file name to be saved (should be .gif)
+* `sname`: string with the file name to be saved (should be .gif)
-* array of images for which the erosion patterns are to be extracted
+* `imgs`: array of images for which the erosion patterns are to be extracted
-* array of background images.
+* `bgimgs`: array of background images.
 Usually only one image is given.

 The same optional parameters of `erosionOne` can be applied (except from `showPlot`).
 An additional parameter is `fps` which provides a way to speed up or down the final gif.
 The default is `fps=1`.